 Some monsters are tough beyond toughness.
 They just can't be stopped through the traditional methods of the dungeon delver and monster hunter - straight-up damage.
 Fire and the sword might slow these monsters down, but it won't keep them down.

 These monsters just won't die easily.
-Lay in some linament, because you sword arm is going to be sore before you're through.
+Lay in some linament, because your sword arm is going to be sore before you're through.

 But unkillable doesn't necessarily mean invulnerable, although it can - some of the magic creations in Glen Cook's Dread Empire series were literally invulnerable, and could only be carried off so the weren't a proximate threat.

 These monsters can't be killed.
 Ever.
 Period.
 Nothing will drop them, or if it does, they instantly and immediately get better, like some monstrous version of Madcap.
 A good example of this is Cthulhu.
 Nuke Cthulhu, ram a ship into his head, whatever - you're just buying some time.
 They come back Phoenix-like to avenge themselves.

 They may not even be able to be harmed.
 This might be sheer strength - a Rolemaster Black Reaver, for example - that makes damaging it difficult to the point of futility.
 Or simple immunity to damage.

 Using these is tricky - they need be limited in some way, or at least foil-able, or they're simply not fun as well as not fair.